Renewal Energy Solutions

 Biofuels are classified in four different generations.
 Each generation refers to the biomass feedstocks.
 A feedstock is defined as any renewable, biological material that can be used directly as a fuel or converted to another form of fuel or energy product.
 Benefits from biofuels include economic, environmental, storage and waste management.

 First-generation biofuels are produced from biomass feedstocks that can be used as food or waste such as pure oil, sugar, starch or the waste of frying oil.
 Examples include bioethanol, pure vegetable oil, biodiesel and biogas.
-Fermentation and transesterification are used as conversation processes during the production of these biofuels.
+Fermentation and transesterification are used as conversion processes during the production of these biofuels.

 Second-generation biofuels are produced from feedstocks that are not usable as food such as lignocellulosic material.
 These types of biofuel are bioethanol, synthetic biofuels and biogas.
 Fermentation, gasification and fast-pyrolysis are used as conversation processes during this production.